-Check the Husky Card Office Coronavirus Response page for information specific to our policies and procedures during the coronavirus outbreak.
+Check the Husky Card Office Coronavirus Response page for information specific to our operating hours, policies and procedures during the coronavirus outbreak.

 The UW Retiree Husky Card is the official identification card needed for UW retiree privileges, and replaces the Employee Husky Card.